Can you put softened water into a boiler?

 You may find the following consumer guide helpful: Protecting your boiler & heating system.

-Furthermore, the UKWTA (UK Water Treatment Association) has published an excellent document which was actually researched independently by the European Water Treatment Association entitled Softening Water Does Not Increase Corrosivity.
+Furthermore, the UKWTA (UK Water Treatment Association) has published an excellent document which was researched independently by the European Water Treatment Association entitled Softening Water Does Not Increase Corrosivity.

 You may also wish to watch the following videos for some extra helpful information...